nbogie/garticphone-album-extractor/README.md

+## This extracts the individual still images from animated gifs

-A very scrappy attempt at extracting individual .png files from gartic phone books (or any animated gif)
+A very scrappy experimental tool for extracting individual .png files from gartic phone books (or any animated gif).

+Not intended for public consumption.

 ## warning - use at your own risk